morawskim/provision-dev-servers/README.md

 * manage projects in GitLab
 * manage deployment keys in GitLab
 * setup virtual machines
-* manage DNS zone in OVH
+* manage DNS zone in OVH and Cloudflare
 * manage alerts in New Relic
 * manage resources in AWS (S3, budget, IAM)
 * manage email accounts in Mailgun